ChengYangUmich/WRsubmission/README.md

   - `With SI - logistic regression on distribution` Improved results with SI, False negative + False postive cases + reduced cases of False negative

 ## Additional Note
-Algorithms used is highly customized for this study, including hyperparameters, such as the Fourier terms order, Huber-Hinge window size, penalty coefficient.
-Brrowing algoritms here and applying to others requires additional and careful effort of customization.
+Related algorithms are highly customized for this study, including hyperparameters,(e.g. the Fourier terms, Huber-Hinge regularization, penalty coefficient etc.).
+Applying these algoritms to other studys requires additional and careful effort of customization.
 Besides, the gradient descent solver function `hhlsngd.m` is quite coarse and maybe unstable under some conditions.